 Carignan is usually grown as bush vines, many of which are very old and require hand-harvesting as the vines’ stems are too tough for machines.
 It is a late-ripening variety that is known to produce high yields if not properly cropped.
 This was once considered an attractive attribute of the grape but, as this can make it difficult to achieve good flavor concentration, it also led to it falling out of favor.

 In France Carignan was the most-planted grape variety from the 1960s-2000, but huge vine-pull schemes in the 1980s nearly halved the grape’s total acreage by the turn of the century.
 Around three-quarters of France’s Carignan is located in the Languedoc-Roussillon region, where it is largely produced as Vin de Table.

 In Spain the best Carinena wines are found in the acclaimed Priorat region.
 While the grape originated in Aragon, it is nowadays more widely used in Catalonia.
 Carinena is not regarded particularly highly in Spain, where it plays second fiddle to Garnacha (Grenache), which itself ranks behind Tempranillo and Cabernet Sauvignon in terms of popularity.

-Other prominent growing areas are the island of Sardinia where it is known as Carignano.
+Other prominent growing areas are the island of Sardinia, where it is known as Carignano.
 The hot Mediterranean climate is perfect for the old vines planted here and the resulting wine is valued for its richness and spiciness.
-In California it is spelled Carignane, where it is generally only used in blended wines.
+In California it is spelled Carignane, and it is generally only used in blended wines.

 Carignan is very susceptible to powdery mildew and can require extensive spraying to mitigate its vulnerabilities.
 For this reason, organic Carignan is extremely rare.